KyeOnDiscord/unihack2025/README.md

 - Easily test any endpoints at http://127.0.0.1:8000/docs
 - Use `_log.debug`, `_log.info`, `_log.warning`, `_log.error` and `log.exception` for permanent logging (can use `print` for quick debugging).
 Especially check out how to use `log.exception` in try except catches.
 - If you are importing something for the sake of type hinting ONLY, import it under `if TYPE_CHECKING` from `from typing import TYPE_CHECKING`.
+- Install `pip install ruff` and run `ruff format` to format all files.
+Can optionally also install the VSCode Ruff linter.

 ## Importing order
 (Create an empty new line after each group of imports)